 The mission of the Department of African Cultural Studies is to provide research and teaching in the languages and expressive cultures of Africa and Africans around the world.
 Our faculty specialize in literature, music, film, critical applied linguistics, drama, critical theory, diaspora studies, and new media.

 The department is the only one of its kind in the United States.
-It offers curricula leading to both the master of arts degree and the doctor of philosophy degree.
-Its students come from all over the world, including many African countries.
+For those learning to conduct research in African expressive cultures, it offers curricula leading to both the master of arts degree and the doctor of philosophy degree.
+Our students come from all over the world, including many African countries.

 Graduate students interested in completing the minor in African cultural studies should contact the director of graduate studies.